mesosphere/dcos-docs-site/pages/1.13/installing/production/system-requirements/index.md

 | Memory      | 16 GB RAM | 16 GB RAM   |
 | Hard disk   | 60 GB     | 60 GB       |

+In planning memory requirements for agent nodes, you should ensure that agents are configured minimize the use of swap space.
+The recommended best practice is optimize cluster performance and reduce potential resource consumption issues to disable memory swapping for all agents in the cluster, if possible.

-The agent nodes must also have:
+In addition to these general hardware requirements, the agent nodes must also have:

 - A `/var` directory with 20 GB or more of free space.
 This directory is used by the sandbox for both [Docker and DC/OS Universal container runtime](/1.13/deploying-services/containerizers/).
 - Network Access to a public Docker repository or to an internal Docker registry.